-A hospital partnership with Consistent Care provides a solution to the epidemic of overuse of the Emergency Department.
+A partnership with Consistent Care provides a solution to the epidemic of overuse of the Emergency Department.

 Our staff are skilled at working with patients to identify ways to reduce unnecessary use of the emergency department.
 We employ registered nurses and community health workers (“Client Advocates)” who have experience in providing patient-centered case management.
 Our staff help patients negotiate the healthcare system and improve access to primary care, coordinate specialty care, provide access to available community resources, and educate patients about self-management skills.